verciless/verciless/README.md

 ✦ With my social activity on Ponytown, I am *almost* always silent.
 I will only ever speak if you're cosplaying something I like, if the game I am playing requires me to speak, If i am with friends, or through whispers.
 If you try to speak to me outside of whispers, I will not respond 80% of the time because I am frequently offtab.
 I always play: FTS, GTC, FASHION ROULETTE, MAFIA

 ✦ Additionally, i'm very sorry if I may frequently come off as rude, or mean.
 I truly do not mean to - as I am not that kind of person, and have an issue with controling my tone through text.
 I also take things seriously and fail to realize when someone is trying to say something in a joking manner - so please be cautious about that.
+Or i may be being mean on purpose if you annoy the fuck out of me and won't leave me alone - at that point I really have no patience to continue trying to be nice.

 <hr>